2008 National Potato Late Blight Trials

 Materials and Methods

-In 2006, 24 potato clones (5 varieties, 11 selections, 8 LB differentials) were evaluated in the field for foliar late blight at five U.S. locations: Presque Isle, ME; Rosemount, MN; Prosper, ND; Corvallis, OR; and, Rock Springs, PA.
+In 2008, 40 potato clones (4 varieties, 32 selections, 4 LB differentials) were evaluated in the field for foliar late blight at five U.S. locations: East Lansing, MI; Rosemount, MN; Prosper, ND; Corvalis, OR; and, Rock Springs, PA.
 Plots were planted in a randomized complete block design with 3-4 replications per location.
-Due to limited seed, 97A-51, B0767-2, and Rio Grande were not evaluated at all locations.
-For this reason, the box and whisker plot does not include these three clones.

 Huehn, M. 1990.
 Euphytica 47:189-194.